ByePastHub/vue-with-keep-alive/README_en-US.md

 	  <td>If it is backward, when the name is matched, the name behind it will be eliminated.</td>
   </tr>
 </table>

+#### router Object
+`push/forward`: Cache jump page component
+`replace`: Like `router.push`, the only difference is that it does not add new records to `history` `reLaunch`: Clear all cached components when jumping, and then cache the page component again

 #### Global registration component
 `KeepRouteView`